phac-nml/irida/doc/administrator/galaxy/pipelines/assembly-annotation/index.md

 Please install all the Galaxy tools in the table above by logging into Galaxy, navigating to **Admin > Search and browse tool sheds**, searching for the appropriate **Tool Name** and installing the appropriate **Toolshed Installable Revision**.

-The install progress can be checked by monitoring the Galaxy log file `galaxy/main.log`.
+The install progress can be checked by monitoring the Galaxy log files `galaxy/*.log`.
 On completion you should see a message of `Installed` next to the tool when going to **Admin > Manage installed tool shed repositories**.

 **Note**: Prokka downloads several large databases and may take some time to install.

 ### Updating `tbl2asn`

 The assembly workflow makes use of the software [Prokka][] for genome annotation.
 Prokka makes use of [tbl2asn][], which has been programmed to stop working after 1 year from being built.
-The version of `tbl2asn` installed by default may have to be update.
+The version of `tbl2asn` installed by default may have to be updated.
 Please see our [FAQ][] for more details.

 ## Step 3: Testing Pipeline